 Garage door sensors

-Garage door sensors work exactly like entry sensors, triggering the alarm when the door is opened or closed.
+Garage door alarms work exactly like entry sensors, triggering the alarm when the door is opened or closed.
 Monitoring your garage is extremely important.
 It is one of the most vulnerable areas inside the perimeter of your home.
 It is the most commonplace for property theft to happen.

 Forgetting to close a garage door could be an open invitation for burglars to walk in and steal all your stuff, or worst.
 Garages usually have easy access to your home, allowing criminals to step inside and cause property damage or take more valuable objects like computers and appliances.